Advanced Practice Registered Nurses / Physician Assistants

 At Fred Hutch, we believe that the innovation, collaboration, and rigor that result from diversity and inclusion are critical to our mission of eliminating cancer and related diseases.
 We seek employees who bring different and innovative ways of seeing the world and solving problems.
 Fred Hutch is in pursuit of becoming an antiracist organization.
 We are committed to ensuring that all candidates hired share our commitment to diversity, antiracism, and inclusion.

-Assessment, diagnosis, and management of complex medical issues in patients Hematologic diseases (both benign and malignant).
-The successful candidate will be expected to work both independently and in collaboration with other physicians and members of the care delivery team to manage diverse issues that may include central venous access, thrombosis and anticoagulation, infection surveillance and treatment, blood product transfusion, and pain management
+Assessment, diagnosis, and management of complex medical issues in patients Hematologic diseases.
+The successful candidate will be expected to work both independently and in collaboration with other physicians and members of the care delivery team to manage diverse issues that may include lymphoma management, chemotherapy management, infection surveillance and treatment, blood product transfusion, and pain management

 Participate in multidisciplinary care conferences to discuss, develop, and refine patient care goals and plans

 Minimum of one year of experience as an ARNP or PA-C

 Strong communication skills are essential.

 Strong team player with a can-do attitude is a must!
 Ability to work as part of a multi-disciplinary team is essential.

 Experience working with patients with lymphoma pateints is a plus.

 Must be a graduate of an accredited Physician Assistant or Nurse Practitioner program.